mikeumus/eloquent-javascript-with-mikeumus/chapter3_md.md

 }
 ```

-This is a function declaration.
-The statement defines the variable square and points it at the given function.
+This is a function *declaration*.
+The statement defines the variable `square` and points it at the given function.
 So far so good.
 There is one subtlety with this form of function definition, however.

 ``` javascript
 console.log("The future says:", future());